aabbtree77/tensors/index.md

 ## Why Shankland?

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
-The author shows how to build a Lorentz-invariant operator which may serve as a quadratic form for the field.
-The invented (discovered?!) machinery allows to control a spin content of the field, defined as the eigenvalue multiplicities of the general element of the field's algebra.
+A Lorentz-invariant operator is then constructed.
+It may serve as a quadratic form for the field, which in turn may serve later in building invariant physics.
+A spin content of the field is discovered as the eigenvalue multiplicities of that operator.
 One test of this formalism confirms that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.

-Considering a massive literature around group theory, irreducible representations, angular momentum, higher spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg... **Shankland's system is the only one I can really follow!**
+Considering the vast literature on group theory, irreducible representations, angular momentum, higher-spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, and Weinberg...
+Shankland's system is the closest thing to the assembly language of nature.

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>